 • Let users specify a ticket id

-• Authenticate users with Zendesk using an OAuth implicit grant flow
+• Authenticate users with Zendesk using an OAuth authorization grant flow

 • Store the access token returned by the OAuth flow in the browser's local storage